joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## “Zero to One” by Peter Thiel

 “Zero to One: Notes on Startups, or How to Build the Future" is a book written by entrepreneur and venture capitalist Peter Thiel, co-founder of PayPal and Palantir Technologies.
-The book was published in 2014 and has since become a popular guide for entrepreneurs and startup founders.

 The central theme of the book is the importance of creating new things rather than simply copying or improving upon existing ones.
 Thiel argues that true innovation is about going from "zero to one," or creating something completely new, rather than going from "one to n," or replicating existing models.
-This approach, he believes, is key to building successful startups and creating a better future.

 Thiel presents several key ideas and concepts throughout the book, including: